 OUC completed its first greenhouse gas inventory for the entire company in 2008 and updates the inventory regularly.
 This report helps OUC analyze how it impacts the environment and details operating emissions.
-The greenhouse gas inventory was only a part of a larger initiative to perform a comprehensive sustainability audit of every department in the company.
-The goal of this effort is to understand both short-term and long-term opportunities to reduce the corporate carbon footprint in all departments and business functions.
+The report is made available to customers, typically commercial ones that request it.